 Once you officially start dating Vilja, she is constantly in your face offering to cook you meals or give you drinks, when all you want to do is unload your loot on her.
 She is always so lovely-dovey, it makes me a bit sick.
 I hate hearing her call my character "dear" and "love" over and over . . . and over.
 It would be fine if she did it every once in a while but damn.
 When she asked me for the thousandth time if I wanted something to drink, I ran from my house, installed Sofia, and never looked back.

-On top of that, marrying Vilja -- actually proposing to her -- isn't very ideal.
+On top of that, marrying Vilja—actually proposing to her—isn't very ideal.
 Once the romance has progressed to a certain point, she will bully you into proposing.
-From there on out, you are getting married whether you like it or not and must perform quests to impress her family -- as if killing Alduin wasn't enough!
+From there on out, you are getting married whether you like it or not and must perform quests to impress her family—as if killing Alduin wasn't enough!

-That Vilja -- this big aggressive Nord woman -- bullies the Dragonborn into marriage is supposed to be funny, and it is.
+That Vilja—this big aggressive Nord woman—bullies the Dragonborn into marriage is supposed to be funny, and it is.
 But I'd still rather my character had some agency in this situation, rather than being bullied or pressured into continuing a series of quests she may not want to unlock just yet.

-I never did get very far into Sofia's romance -- in fact, I never even started her marriage quest -- but I have a feeling I would enjoy being married to her ten times more.
+I never did get very far into Sofia's romance—in fact, I never even started her marriage quest—but I have a feeling I would enjoy being married to her ten times more.
 As I said, I'm at a point where I'm seriously thinking about dumping Vilja and marrying Sofia instead.

-Whenever I get to her marriage quest, I'll be sure to write a full review about the mod.
+Whenever I get to her marriage quest, I'll be sure to write a full review on the mod.
 I know that I loved Sofia back in 2017, even if she sometimes got on my nerves, and I still enjoy her now.